Workers' Compensation -

 An employee has the right to select a licensed physician for treatment, subject to the provisions and limitations of the managed care rules.
 Ohio Adm.
 Code 4123-6-06.2.
 However, to be eligible for reimbursement, physicians must be OBWC-certified.
 Ohio Adm.
 Code 4123-6-02.2.

-• Employer’s right to a second opinion and/or Independent Medical Evaluations.
+- Employer’s right to second opinion and/or Independent Medical Examination.

-If, without good cause, an employee refuses to submit to any examination scheduled under Ohio Rev. Code §4123.651 or refuses to release or execute a release for any medical information, record, or report that is required to be released under §4123.651 and involves an issue pertinent to the condition alleged in the claim, then the employee’s right to have his claim for compensation or benefits considered—if his claim is pending before the Administrator, Commission, or a district or staff hearing officer, or to receive any payment for compensation or benefits previously granted—is suspended during the period of refusal.
+If, without good cause, an employee refuses to submit to any examination scheduled under Ohio Rev. Code §4123.651 or refuses to release or execute a release for any medical information, record, or report that is required to be released under §4123.651 and involves an issue pertinent or benefits considered if his claim is pending before the Administrator, Commission, or a district or staff hearing officer, or to receive any payment for compensation or benefits previously granted is suspended during the period of refusal.
 Id.

 These are not specifically covered by statute.
 These may, however, be approved on a case-by- case basis.
-Ohio Rev. Code §4121.61.
-BWCs’s provides applicants an opportunity to apply for Home Modification Requests and will reimburse home modification specifically needed due to physical limitations due to the result of allowed claim conditions.
+Ohio Rev. Code §4121.61. n opportunity to apply for Home Modification Requests and will reimburse home modification specifically needed due to physical limitations due to the result of allowed claim conditions.

 There is a fee schedule.
 Fees are limited to the usual, customary and reasonable fee charged for like services in the area in which the services are provided, but in no event shall such charges be greater than the fee schedule.
 See answer 44; Ohio Adm.
 Code 4123-6-01 et seq.